 For fabricators in the windows and doors sector, the good news is the BBA can make the road to Certification and approval even easier.
 We operate a fabricator-friendly scheme in which we combine assessments and test reports from System Suppliers, often without the need for any further testing.
 Sometimes fabricators can benefit from a full BBA Certificate with just a factory production control visit.

-This means architects and specifiers can choose products like windows, doors, door frames, hinges and lock fittings etc in the knowledge that they have been properly assured by the BBA to meet industry standards.
-So that ultimately, home owners and house dwellers end up with windows and doors that are fit-for-purpose and Secured By Design.
+This means architects and specifiers can choose products like windows, door sets, and associated hardware etc in the knowledge that they have been properly assured by the BBA to meet industry standards.
+So that ultimately, homeowners and tenants end up with windows and doors that are fit-for-purpose and meet Secured By Design.